-When you visit Kobe, Japan you really must get Kobe beef!
+If you like a cut above the rest, you really need to try Kobe beef in Japan!
 It’s even better when the price of Kobe beef is reasonable.

 From scrumptious beef bowls to Wagyu steaks, here are three restaurants serving up great lunches of Kobe beef in Kobe.
 They are sure to meet your expectations in terms of budget, quality, and quantity.